QualiSystems/devguide_source/_cloudproviders/9.0.0/extending-cloud-provider-shell-data-model.md

 Adding attributes to the shell is done in the shell's *shell-definition.yaml* file.

 Let's start by adding the **Networking Type** attribute from the standard.
-Attributes that are included with the shell's standard, like this attribute, need to be added to the `capabilities` section:
+Attributes that are included on the shell's standard, like this attribute, need to be added to the `capabilities` section:

 {% highlight yaml %}
 capabilities:
 auto_discovery_capability:
 type: cloudshell.capabilities.AutoDiscovery
 properties:
-  Networking type:
+  VLAN Type:
     type: string       # supported types are: string, integer, float, boolean, cloudshell.datatypes.Password
 {% endhighlight %}